As is unfortunately the case with many other health conditions, there are numerous misconceptions that surround ADHD.

 While ADHD isn’t life-threatening, it can have serious implications on a person’s overall quality of life.
-People with ADHD are more likely to have anxiety, mood, and substance use disorders compared to the general population.
+Compared to the general population, people with ADHD are more likely to have:

 This means they live in continual fear of losing their jobs and not being able to keep up financially, which can take a toll on their personal life.